 ☐ Person Other than a Federal Agency

-Notwithstanding Paragraph 4.b of this Agreement, Customer shall assume all liability for and shall indemnify Company for any claims, losses, costs, and expenses of any kind or character to the extent that they result from Customer’s negligence in connection with the design, construction, or operation of Facilities as described on Exhibit A; provided, however, that Customer shall have no obligation to indemnify Company for claims brought by claimants who cannot recover directly from Customer.
-Such indemnity shall include, but is not limited to, financial responsibility for: (a) Company’s monetary losses; (b) reasonable costs and expenses of defending an action or claim made by a third person; (c) damages related to the death or injury of a third person; (d) damages to the property of Company; (e) damages to the property of a third person; (f) damages for the disruption of the business of a third person.
-In no event shall Customer be liable for consequential, special, incidental, or punitive damages, including, without limitation, loss of profits, loss of revenue, or loss of production.
+Notwithstanding Paragraph 4.b of this Agreement, Customer will assume all liability for and will indemnify Company for any claims, losses, costs, and expenses of any kind or character to the extent that they result from Customer’s negligence in connection with the design, construction, or operation of Facilities as described on Exhibit A; provided, however, that Customer will have no obligation to indemnify Company for claims brought by claimants who cannot recover directly from Customer.
+Such indemnity will include, but is not limited to, financial responsibility for: (a) Company’s monetary losses; (b) reasonable costs and expenses of defending an action or claim made by a third person; (c) damages related to the death or injury of a third person; (d) damages to the property of Company; (e) damages to the property of a third person; (f) damages for the disruption of the business of a third person.
+In no event will Customer be liable for consequential, special, incidental, or punitive damages, including, without limitation, loss of profits, loss of revenue, or loss of production.
 The Customer does not assume liability for any costs for damages arising from the disruption of the business of Company or for Company’s costs and expenses of prosecuting or defending an action or claim against Customer.
 This paragraph does not create a liability on the part of Customer to Company or a third person, but requires indemnification where such liability exists.
 The limitations of liability provided in this paragraph do not apply in cases of gross negligence or intentional wrongdoing.
 This paragraph applies to a state or local entity to the extent permitted by the constitution and laws of the State of Texas.

 ☐ Federal Agency

-Notwithstanding Paragraph 4.b of this Agreement, the liability, if any, of Customer relating to this Agreement, for injury or loss of property, or personal injury or death shall be governed exclusively by the provisions of the Federal Tort Claims Act (28 U.S.C. §§ 1346, and 2671-2680).
-Subject to applicable federal, state, and local laws, each Party’s liability to the other for any loss, cost, claim, injury, liability, or expense, including reasonable attorney’s fees, relating to or arising from any act or omission in its performance of this Agreement shall be limited to the amount of direct damages actually incurred, and in no event shall either Party be liable to the other for any indirect, special, consequential, or punitive damages.
+Notwithstanding Paragraph 4.b of this Agreement, the liability, if any, of Customer relating to this Agreement, for injury or loss of property, or personal injury or death will be governed exclusively by the provisions of the Federal Tort Claims Act (28 U.S.C. §§ 1346, and 2671-2680).
+Subject to applicable federal, state, and local laws, each Party’s liability to the other for any loss, cost, claim, injury, liability, or expense, including reasonable attorney’s fees, relating to or arising from any act or omission in its performance of this Agreement will be limited to the amount of direct damages actually incurred, and in no event will either Party be liable to the other for any indirect, special, consequential, or punitive damages.

 e.
-Company and Customer shall each be responsible for the safe installation, maintenance, repair, and condition of their respective facilities on their respective sides of the Points of Interconnection.
+Company and Customer will each be responsible for the safe installation, maintenance, repair, and condition of their respective facilities on their respective sides of the Points of Interconnection.
 Company does not assume any duty of inspecting Customer’s Facilities.

 f.
 For the mutual protection of Customer and Company, only with Company prior authorization are the connections between Company’s service wires and Customer’s service entrance conductors to be energized.